United States men's national rugby union team: The 2015 Rugby World Cup cycle

-Professional era (2016–present)
+Professionalization of the domestic league (2016–present)

 The Professional Rugby Organization (PRO Rugby) began a professional rugby competition in 2016.
 Five teams played a 10-match schedule from April to July.
 Each PRO Rugby team had a quota for overseas players and U.S. Eagles internationals.
 The U.S. national team included 14 professionals in the starting lineup for the June 2015 test against Italy — six U.S.-based professionals and eight overseas professionals.
 PRO Rugby did not last long, however, with the competition folding after only one season.

 Professional rugby returned in 2018 with the advent of Major League Rugby, a seven-team competition that runs from April to early July.
 U.S. head coach Gary Gold called up an all-professional squad for the June 2018 tests, drawing from a mix of Major League Rugby players and overseas professionals.
 During the June 2018 tests, the U.S. defeated Scotland 30–29 to give the U.S. its first win over a Tier 1 nation since beating France at the 1924 Olympics.
 In the November tests, the U.S added wins against Canada (42–17), Samoa (30–29), and Romania (31–5) to ensure their longest full international test win streak in team history with 10.
 The streak ended with a defeat to Ireland in Dublin.
 In their first match of the 2019 Rugby World Cup, they were defeated (45–7) against England.

+In 2022, the Eagles failed to qualify for a World Cup for the first time since the 1995 edition having participated in the prior six tournaments.
+In the Final Qualification Tournament they drew with Portugal 16–16, but as a result of a points difference, Portugal advanced to their second-ever Rugby World Cup.
+Earlier in the qualification process the U.S. lost a two-game series, 50–34 to Uruguay and then lost by a single point to Chile on aggregate.